NSS-SE-Jumpstart/curriculum/sessions/session1/wrapup/checkpoint.md

 &emsp; :x: **INCORRECT**

-> Sometimes it's fun to pretend that the command line interface is a secret, "backdoor" known only to a select few...but it's not.
+> Sometimes it's fun to pretend that the command line interface is a secret "backdoor" known only to a select few ... but it's not.
 </details>
 <details>
 <summary>